9.3. The Power Method#

 Consider the matrix \(A = \begin{bmatrix} 3 & -3 & 1 & 3 \\ 0 & -2 & -3 & -3 \\ -2 & 4 & -2 & -3 \\ 0 & 4 & -1 & -2 \end{bmatrix}\).

 It can be shown that the characteristic polynomial \(p_A(\lambda)\) of \(A\) changes sign between \(\lambda = -1\) and \(\lambda = 0\), and also between \(\lambda = 2\) and \(\lambda = 3\).
+So we know there will be an eigenvalue close to \(\alpha = 3\).

-If we apply the inverse power method to the matrix \(B = A - 3I\), starting from the vector \(\vect{x}_0 = \begin{bmatrix} 1 \\ 0 \\ 0 \\ 1 \end{bmatrix}\) we find, up to four decimals
+If we apply the inverse power method to the matrix \(B = A - 3I\), starting from the vector \(\vect{x}_0 = \begin{bmatrix} 1 \\ 0 \\ 0 \\ 1 \end{bmatrix}\) we find, up to four decimals,

-\[\begin{split} \mathbf{x}_{40} = \mathbf{x}_{41} = \begin{bmatrix} 1.0000 \\ 0.1407 \\ 0.4324 \\ 0.2086 \end{bmatrix}, \quad \text{and} \quad A\mathbf{x}_{40} = \begin{bmatrix} -0.2287 \\ -0.0322 \\ 0.0989 \\ -0.0477 \end{bmatrix}, \end{split}\]
+\[\begin{split} \mathbf{x}_{9} = \mathbf{x}_{10} = \begin{bmatrix} 1.0000 \\ 0.1407 \\ 0.4324 \\ 0.2086 \end{bmatrix} \quad \text{and} \quad B\mathbf{x}_{10} = \begin{bmatrix} -0.2287 \\ -0.0322 \\ 0.0989 \\ -0.0477 \end{bmatrix}, \end{split}\]

-From which we conclude that \(\vect{x}_{40}\) is close to an eigenvector of \(A\) for the eigenvalue \(\lambda \approx -0.2287 + 3 = 2.7713\).
+From which we conclude that \(\vect{x}_{10}\) is close to an eigenvector of \(A\) for the eigenvalue \(\lambda \approx -0.2287 + 3 = 2.7713\).
+The process converges quickly since \(B\) has an eigenvalue \(\mu_1\) very close to zero, which makes \(1/\mu_1\) is ‘very dominant’.

-In fact, using any computer algebra program we can find that the eigenvalues of \(A\) are
+Using any computer algebra program we can find that the eigenvalues of \(A\) are

 \[ \lambda_{1,2}=-2.6489 \pm 4.8444i, \quad \lambda_3 = 2.7713,\quad \lambda_4 = -0.4735. \]